 In cold temperatures, it helps to be able to use a walkie-talkie without taking your gloves off.
 Easy-to-press buttons or a VOX feature (voice-operated exchange) are great.
 VOX means the walkie-talkie will broadcast automatically when it hears your voice.

-A good strategy is to either bring multiple rechargeable batteries or a set of spare alkaline batteries.
-Look for walkie-talkies that also have multiple charging options and a battery saver mode.
+I always recommend bringing multiple rechargeable batteries or a backup set of alkaline batteries.
+I also prefer walkie-talkies with multiple charging options that have a battery-saver mode.

 Size and Weight